robertorcosta/azure-docs.pt-br/articles/active-directory/develop/v2-oauth2-auth-code-flow.md

 `access to XMLHttpRequest at 'https://login.microsoftonline.com/common/v2.0/oauth2/token' from origin 'yourApp.com' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.`

-Então, você precisa visitar o registro do aplicativo e atualizar o URI de redirecionamento do seu aplicativo para tipo `spa`.
+Em seguida, visite o registro do aplicativo e atualize o URI de redirecionamento para que seu aplicativo digite `spa` .

 ## <a name="request-an-authorization-code"></a>Solicitar um código de autorização